svennam92/istio101/workshop/exercise-5/README.md

     Ingress subdomain:	myclusterXXXXXXX.us-south.containers.mybluemix.net
     ```

-4. Use the web file editor to modify the  `istio101/workshop/plans` directory.
+4. Use the web file editor to modify the `guestbook-frontdoor.yaml` file in the `istio101/workshop/plans` directory.

 5. Change the `host` field to `guestbook.<Ingress Subdomain>`